 - A graphite anode is preferred to other inert electrodes during electrolysis of fused lead bromide.

-- For electroplating with silver, silver nitrate is not used as electrolyte.
+- For electroplating with silver, silver nitrate is not used as an electrolyte.

 - Carbon tetrachloride is a liquid but does not conduct electricity.